 Best attractions of Flores Island

 Flores Island, located in the eastern Indonesian Archipelago, is most well-known for Komodo National Park, a UNESCO World Heritage site where you can meet the worldwide known Komodo giant lizards.
-After I visited the beautiful islands of Komodo N.P. with its stunning sea plenty of tropical fish, I decided to explore Flores island.
+After I visited the beautiful islands of Komodo N.P. with its stunning sea and plenty of tropical fish, I decided to explore Flores island.

-I rented a car with a driver through a local tourist agency in Labuan Bajo (the base for all the activities in the Komodo National Park), and I went through extraordinary landscapes, mist-covered mountain and tropical jungle, rice terraces, local markets, traditional villages with amazing people and dormant volcanoes.
+I rented a car with a driver through a local tourist agency in Labuan Bajo (the base for all the activities in the Komodo National Park), and I went through extraordinary landscapes, mist-covered mountains and tropical jungle, rice terraces, local markets, traditional villages with amazing people and dormant volcanoes.

 1° day: Labuan Bajo – Denge Village – Wae Rebo Village

 Starting from Labuan Bajo, driving south and stopping by to take some pics now and then throughout the fantastic landscape and small villages, we reach after 5 hours the village of Denge.
 It’s the starting point of the hiking to reach Wae Rebo village.

 Wae Rebo village is located at 1100 meters above sea level and the only remaining authentic character of Manggaraian traditional houses throughout West Flores.
 Between two mountains, what makes it unique is 7 traditional houses made from wood, all with a rope-bundle construction, 8 meters high, 5 floors, and a conic shape.